Multiple operator integrals in non-separable von Neumann algebras: Introduction

 is the \textbf{upper integral} of $h$.
 Of course, if $h$ is measurable, then $\overline{\int_{\Sigma}} h \, d\rho = \int_{\Sigma} h \,d\rho$.
 In Section \ref{sec.nonmeasint}, we prove the properties of this upper integral (and its lower counterpart) that are needed in this paper.

 Next, we state the precise definition of $L^{\infty}(\Om_1,P_1) \iotimes \cdots \iotimes L^{\infty}(\Om_{k+1},P_{k+1})$.
-To do so, we need the notion, due to M.S.
-Birman and M.Z.
-Solomyak \cite{birmansolomyakTensProd}, of the tensor product of projection-valued measures.
+To do so, we need the notion, due to M. S. Birman and M. Z. Solomyak \cite{birmansolomyakTensProd}, of the tensor product of projection valued measures.
 (Please see Section \ref{sec.tensprod} for background about the Hilbert space tensor product $\hotimes$.)